banasibb/UFOs_Challenge/README.md

 3. Build and deploy JavaScript functions, including built-in functions.
 4. Convert JavaScript functions to arrow functions.
 5. Build and deploy forEach (JavaScript for loop).
-6. Create, populate, and dynamically filter a table using JavaScript and HTML
+6. Create, populate, and dynamically filter a table using JavaScript and HTML.

 ### Deliverable 1: Filter UFO Data Based on Multiple Search Criteria
 Using JavaScript, a new function that saves the element, value, and id of the filter were added to allow multiple search criteria.
 Then, a new function to loop through the dataset and keep only the results that match the search criteria was added.
 The result is that the webpage is updated with the search criteria after pressing "Enter".<br />